kidonson/qmk_firmware/keyboards/keebio/levinson/keymaps/kidoge/readme.md

-This is my keyboard layout originally designed for Levinson, a split 40% ortholinear board.
+This is a keyboard layout originally designed for Levinson, a split 40% ortholinear board.
 But it should work fine with non-split 40% ortholinear boards as well.

 This keyboard layout is designed for software development and some gaming in mind.

 ## Goals
 #### Easy Transition
-The layout is designed to be similar to a regular keyboard, at least for the base layer.
+The base layout is designed to be similar to a regular keyboard, at least as much as the layout would allow.
-The numbers and the special characters had to be put into layers due to size limitations.

 In order to help with memorizing the extra layers, every left/right side of layer has a dedicated theme.